IntelPython/mkl_random/docs/source/how_to.rst

 How to save and resume long computation
 ---------------------------------------

-:class:`RandomState` is pickleable, and pickling allows to save and restore the internal state of the quasi-random number generators.
+:class:`RandomState` is pickleable.
+Pickling allows to save and restore the internal state of the pseudorandom number generators.

 .. code-block:: python
-    :caption: Saving state of quasi-random basic random number generators
+    :caption: Saving state of pseudorandom basic random number generators

         import numpy as np
         import mkl_random